-In this article, we will learn how to use Compound Interest function.
+In this article, we will learn how to use the Compound Interest function.

 Compound Interest function Calculates the future value of the present amount over a period of time having an interest rate.
 We will be using FUTURE VALUE function here.

 Future value function returns the future value of the present amount having interest rate over a period.